snaildos/docs/API.md

 }
 ```

-Failed actions provide an appropriate status code to what went wrong.
+Failed actions provide an appropriate status code for what went wrong.

 Some parts of the documentation may include status codes explaining the issues related to what went wrong